It can be quite hard to find the perfect growing spot for some succulents and the amount of conflicting advice does not help.

-Here is a list of plants we know off that will not be too happy in full sun.
+Here is a list of plants we know off that prefer bright shade/ filtered light over full sun.
 Some can survive, but most will suffer and can die from being exposed to too much sun.

 Ceropegia Woodii (Chain of Hearts & Variegated Chain of Hearts)